abroroo/til/Javascript/var vs let vs const.md

-I've been wondering of hoisting is only gets applied to variables ddeclared with `var` and not to `let` or `const`.
+I've been wondering if hoisting is only gets applied to variables ddeclared with `var` and not to `let` or `const`.
 But it turns out, hoisting is applied to all types of variable declaration in javascript, the only difference is that :

 While `va`r declarations are hoisted and initialized with `undefined`, `let` and `const` declarations are __hoisted but not initialized__, leading to a `ReferenceError` if accessed before declaration.